 Why is that the case?
 Here are a few examples of passive-aggressive behaviors during divorce that can quickly spiral you into high conflict.

 “ [The passive aggressive] will want to mediate… but then refuse to negotiate a divorce settlement.
 They will agree to a settlement then change their mind… Just like during the marriage you will expend a lot of energy on solving conflict with not much to show for your effort except wasted time and emotional stress…”

 Other examples?
 Try attempts to undermine your authority with the kids, to alienate you from friends and family, to go for more custody than they want, not because they want it, but to make you squirm.
 It’s a form of punishment.

-Why is Passive-Aggressive Behavior a Bad Idea?
+Why is This Behavior a Bad Idea?